Use the proper keyword & you will get more search engine traffic.

 Keyword density is a complex topic.
 This Wiki article will give you a fair idea of how keyword density is calculated.
 Depending on the target keywords, (long tail or short tail), you maintain a particular percentage of keyword density.
-When bots crawl your page, they can determine from the density of the keyword, that this page is useful for users searching for a particular keyword.
+When bots crawl your page, they can determine from the density that which particular keyword page should rank for.

-Keyword targeting is important, but stay away from keyword “stuffing”, which is the overuse of keywords throughout the body of an article, as this will ultimately be harmful to your ranking.
+Keyword targeting is important but stay away from keyword “stuffing”, which is the overuse of keywords on a web page, as this will ultimately be harmful to your ranking.

 What does keyword stuffing do?

 Stuffing your articles with keywords is never a good idea.
 Overuse of keywords alerts Google bots to the fact that you are “spamming” your post by stuffing it with unnecessary keywords.
 Google penalizes for this action, as spiders are alerted to the fact that you are trying to trick the system by using lots of keywords many times.
 This can affect your ranking.

 So be wise when you select the number of keywords you are using for SEO.
 Particularly since Google Panda, I highly recommend that you stop taking SEO actions that do not appear to be natural.
 If you are not sure about your SEO practices, use our free forum to ask a question.

 Now you have searched for a perfect keyword, and you are delivering it into a post or a page.
 Try also to use that keyword as part of the title of the post.